20 weeks pregnant

 Iron is a key nutrient throughout pregnancy, making up an important part of your balanced diet.
 Your blood cells need iron to carry oxygen

-You’ll be routinely tested for anaemia (a condition caused by iron deficiency) during your pregnancy, which will include assessing your haemoglobin and red blood cell levels.
+You will be offered blood tests as part of your ante-natal care which will check for anaemia (a condition caused by iron deficiency.
 Many women have lower haemoglobin levels during pregnancy, but you’ll only be prescribed iron supplements if yours are very low.

-The Recommended Daily Allowance (RDA) of iron for most women – pregnant or not – is 15mg a day.
+The Recommended Daily Allowance (RDA) of iron for pregnant or breastfeeding women is 15mg a day.
 Eating enough iron-rich foods can help you maintain adequate levels.

 Adding iron to your diet